bgachara/bgachara.github.io/posts/operating_systems.md

 ## Filesystem

+- The main purpose of computers is to create, manipulate, store and retrieve data, a file system provides the machinery to support these tasks.
+- At the highest level, a file system is a way to organize, store, retrieve and manage information on a permanent storage medium such as a disk.
 - Variable-size buffer(Memory Address) -> Block(Logical Index, typically 4KB) -> Sector(512B or 4KB)
-- Layer of OS that transforms block interface of disks(or other block devices) into files, directories, etc.
+- A Layer of OS that transforms block interface of disks(or other block devices) into files, directories, etc.
 - Take unlimited h/w interface(array of blocks) and provide a more convenient/useful interface with:
   - Naming - file files by name not block numbers.
   - Organization - map files to blocks